CyberFlameGO/svnpython/Doc/c-api/unicode.rst

    using the Python codec registry.
 Return *NULL* if an exception was raised by the codec.

-   .. versionchanged:: 2.5
-      This function used an :ctype:`int` type for *size*.
-This might require changes in your code for properly supporting 64-bit systems.

 .. cfunction:: PyObject* PyUnicode_Encode(const Py_UNICODE *s, Py_ssize_t size, const char *encoding, const char *errors)

-   Encode the :ctype:`Py_UNICODE` buffer of the given size and return a Python string object.  *encoding* and *errors* have the same meaning as the parameters of the same name in the Unicode :meth:`encode` method.
+   Encode the :ctype:`Py_UNICODE` buffer of the given size and return a Python bytes object.  *encoding* and *errors* have the same meaning as the parameters of the same name in the Unicode :meth:`encode` method.
 The codec to be used is looked up using the Python codec registry.
 Return *NULL* if an exception was raised by the codec.

-   .. versionchanged:: 2.5
-      This function used an :ctype:`int` type for *size*.
-This might require changes in your code for properly supporting 64-bit systems.

 .. cfunction:: PyObject* PyUnicode_AsEncodedString(PyObject *unicode, const char *encoding, const char *errors)

-   Encode a Unicode object and return the result as Python string object.
+   Encode a Unicode object and return the result as Python bytes object.
    *encoding* and *errors* have the same meaning as the parameters of the same name in the Unicode :meth:`encode` method.
 The codec to be used is looked up using the Python codec registry.
 Return *NULL* if an exception was raised by the codec.

 UTF-8 Codecs